MikeMillerGIS/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 ## Expression Template

-This Arcade expression will split a line when a point is placed
+This Arcade expression will split a line when a point is placed.
+[Example](./SplitIntersectingLine.zip)

 ```js